Recovery Using an Emergency Boot Device (Junos OS)

 If the device’s Junos OS software is damaged in some way that prevents Junos OS software from loading completely, you can use the emergency boot device to revive the device.
 The emergency boot device repartitions the primary disk and reloads a fresh installation of Junos OS software.

-Starting in Junos OS Release 15.1, certain hardware platforms run an upgraded FreeBSD kernel (FreeBSD 10.x or later) instead of FreeBSD 6.1.
+Certain hardware platforms run an upgraded FreeBSD kernel (FreeBSD 10.x or later) instead of FreeBSD 6.1.
+To determine if your system uses Junos OS with upgraded FreeBSD, see: Junos kernel upgrade to FreeBSD 10+.

-The procedures outlined in this section discuss how to create an emergency boot device for any ACX Series, M Series, MX Series, T Series, TX Matrix, and TX Matrix Plus router.
+The procedures outlined in this section discuss how to create an emergency boot device for any ACX Series or MX Series router.

 To create an emergency boot device: